 Therapeutic grade essential oil is very different than pure grade, aromatherapy or even certified organic essential oils.
 So I want to take the time to explain what is unique about them.

-And why it is in your best interest to use therapeutic grade essential oil if you are using them for any kind of healing work whether it is emotional or physical!
+And why it is in your best interest to use therapeutic grade essential oil if you are using them for any kind of emotional work.

 So, What’s Next?

 Let me answer some frequently answered questions about therapeutic grade essential oil.